 I'm a simple emigrant and I have a couple of hobbies

-Somehow my girlfriends asked me about typical hobbies of Germans, I paused to think and realized that the main interests here are related to sports.
-And, attention, keep the kids away from screens; there will be shock content: there are no diamond mosaics as a hobby here.
-According to statistics, the most common favorite activities among Germans are walking or hiking, cycling, and gardening.
-In general, these are hobbies that don’t require big expenses, yet for hiking people often have a full kit and high-quality footwear.
-Probably in any forest or mountains you can see markings on trees that help you navigate the route, and the most popular app for such walks is komoot.
-For cycling there is extensive infrastructure: the length of cycle paths in Frankfurt is 836 km.
-As for gardening, it’s mostly either private houses, or simply plants on a balcony or terrace, or allotment gardens.
-Slightly fewer people are interested in cooking and baking, reading, and various kinds of sports.
+Somehow my girlfriends asked me about the typical hobbies of Germans, I thought about it and realized that the main interests here are related to sports.
+And, attention, keep the kids away from screens, there will be shock content: there are no diamond mosaics as a hobby.
+According to the statistics, the most common favorite activities of Germans are walking or hiking, cycling and gardening.
+In general, these are hobbies that don't require big costs; nevertheless for hiking people often have a full kit and special high-quality footwear.
+Probably in any forest or mountains you can see markings on trees that help navigate the route, and the most popular app for such walks is komoot.
+For cycling there is extensive infrastructure: the length of bike lanes in Frankfurt is 836 km.
+As for gardening, mostly it's either private houses, or simply plants on a balcony or terrace, or allotment gardens.
+Slightly fewer people are interested in cooking and baking, reading and various kinds of sports.
 At the same time, cooking and baking can be even a family hobby, in which several generations participate.
 Probably everyone has that friend who started baking bread.
-I have one too, and he has already bought all the special gadgets: a bread machine, a pizza oven, a special gadget for pancakes.
-I’m very glad that he has all this, and we’re planning to go to them for pizza or pancakes, but in my own kitchen I love minimalism.
-On average, Germans over 10 years old have six hours of free time per day.
-Although this figure includes weekends, scrolling reels and looking at the ceiling conceptually, and also schoolchildren and retirees – it’s still a good indicator.
-In my opinion, despite their reputation, Germans don’t spare money on hobbies.
-In 2025 the toy and hobby sector in Germany reached revenue of almost 9 billion euros.
-I have already often encountered situations where I was shocked by the price and number of gadgets among my German friends, like my friend with baking.
-Rest assured, they don’t buy flour and sourdough and whatever else they need at Lidl.
-At the same time, their salaries are quite ordinary.
-For me at first it was odd, because back where I’m from, when a newcomer bought himself special gear for a hobby even before achieving any success, people teased.
-But I’m glad that I don’t encounter that anymore.
-My hobbies also intersect a lot with this statistics, and running a channel about them also relates.
+I have one too, and he has already bought all the special gadgets: a bread maker, a pizza oven, a special gadget for pancakes.
+I am very glad that he has all this, and we are planning to go to them for pizza or pancakes, but in my own kitchen I love minimalism.
+On average, Germans aged 10 and over have six hours of free time per day.
+Although this figure includes weekends, scrolling reels and gazing at the ceiling, as well as schoolchildren and retirees β it's still a good indicator.
+In my opinion, despite the reputation, Germans do not skimp on hobbies.
+In 2025 the toy and hobby sector in Germany reached revenue of almost β¬9 billion.
+I have often found myself in situations where I was shocked by the price and the number of gadgets my German friends have, like the friend who bakes.
+Be assured, they don't buy flour and starter and whatever else is needed at Lidl either.
+At the same time, their salaries are perfectly ordinary.
+For me at first this was strange, because back home, when a newcomer bought themselves special gadgets for a hobby even before achieving any success, people teased.
+But I'm glad I don't encounter that anymore.
+My hobbies also heavily intersect with this statistics, and running a channel about them also counts.
 What hobbies do you have?
 Send photos in the comments! #useful